adaviding/morpe/README.md

 Not ready.

 ##Matlab
 This is the original implementation of MoRPE.
-I used it to conduct analyses for my PhD Dissertation.
-I finished writing this code in 2009.
+It was written in Matlab and C so that I could conduct analyses for my PhD Dissertation.
+This code was not written for mass consumption.
+It contains some dead code, and the C code is particularly ugly.
+I will eventually clean this up AFTER I have cross-coded MoRPE to C++.

-This release is actually a combination of Matlab and C.  In order for the C files to be callable from Matlab, each file needs to be "mexed" from the Matlab command line.
+In order for the C files to be callable from Matlab, each file needs to be "mexed" from the Matlab command line.
 Here I have already mexed the C files for 32-bit Windows, and so the software will work from a 32-bit Windows machine.
 If you want this software to work on a different platform, you must mex the necessary C files.
 For more information, see the Matlab documentation for `mex`.

 In this folder, you will find:
 * A number of cpp-files.